-Steve Jobs and Bill Gates take shots at each other
+Jobs and Gates take shots at each other

-Throughout the conversation, the men sniped at one another in a way it’s difficult to imagine, say, Tim Cook and Larry Page doing today.
+Throughout the conversation, Jobs and Gates sniped at one another in a way it’s difficult to imagine, say, Apple CEO Tim Cook and Google co-founder Larry Page doing today.
 Jobs referred to Microsoft as a “small orifice.”
 Gates responded, “It’s a very large orifice!”